Dataset authorisation info

 - MOLES - to provide the link for people to register/get information on access control/licencing that is in place

-For the following 'access group' refers to the archive access group NOT the Linux group.
+For the following 'access group' refers to the archive access group NOT the Linux group, which will be referred to as the 'jasmin group'.

 Important basic principles to note

 - To proceed you need to know the archive path where you wish to set the rules to apply.
-This does NOT have to be done for every dataset within a given point in the archive, but could be higher up the directory tree if there is a common access control that applies to all the datasets within a given part of the archive.
+This does NOT have to be done for every dataset within a given point in the archive, but could be higher up the directory tree if there is a common access control, licencing and JASMIN access that applies to all the datasets within a given part of the archive.

 - A 'default' entry can be set at this higher point which can be overwritten/superseded by a more specific rule further down.